This factsheet provides information about making a claim to receive Death (or Terminal Illness) benefits from the fund.

 Are taxes paid for benefits received?

 You may need to pay tax on any Death benefits paid from the fund.
 This depends on how your benefit is paid, your relationship with the late member and your age.
-The amount you receive may also impact any other income you receive from sources such as Centrelink or workers’ compensation.
 To understand the financial impact and what taxes you may need to pay, please seek independent advice.

 Terminal Illness benefits paid by the fund are tax-free.